voxel51/fiftyone/docs/source/teams/secrets.rst

 by a plugin.
 Therefore, a plugin written using the above pattern can run in all of the following environments with no code changes:

--   A FiftyOne Teams deployment that uses the Secrets interface
+-   A FiftyOne Enterprise deployment that uses the Secrets interface
--   A FiftyOne Teams deployment that injects secrets directly as environment variables
+-   A FiftyOne Enterprise deployment that injects secrets directly as environment variables
--   A locally launched App via the Teams SDK
+-   A locally launched App via the Enterprise SDK
 -   Open source FiftyOne